SRINJOY59/GenAI-hackathon-IIT-KGP-TEAM-11-59PM/README.md

    - Go to the website:  https://makersuite.google.com/app/apikey  ( First sign in and then you will be able to create API key )

 2. **Installation of Dependencies:**
    - Requirements from a specified file are installed using the pip package manager.
-This requirements.txt is provided in the respected folder.
+This requirements.txt is provided in this repository.

 3. **PDF Processing:**
    - The PyPDF2 library is used to extract text from a PDF file.
 The extracted text is then divided into manageable chunks using a RecursiveCharacterTextSplitter.